flox/pkgdb/docs/params-to-sql.md

 Parts of this file are used to essentially construct something similar to the `flox::pkgdb::QueryParams<QueryType>` structure.

+The `flox::resolver::ManifestRaw` struct intends to exactly match the format of the file so that it can be used to validate its syntax, and be converted without any loss of detail into JSON ( to become a part of a lockfile ).
+With that in mind, no default fields are handled in this struct; instead handling of fallbacks is done in a related class `flox::resolver::UnlockedManifest`.

 While some fields in this file are not relevant to resolution/search all of them will be shown here.
 Here is its declaration: